MarcoDuiker/dockered_nsis/README.md

 Running
 -----------

 To run QGIS from a container create a shell script similar to below, perhaps called `docker-qgis`, but you can call it anything you want.
+Actually, you don't have to create this file as it is included in this repository under the name `docker-qgis`.

 	#!/bin/sh